ycl-the-lyc/ubc-study-notes/math-253/math-253.typ

   Thus, the limit does not exist.
 ]

-In the example above, we approached the point along a line, which is not quite ideal in a 2D space.
+In the example above, we approached the point along a straight line, which is not quite ideal in a 3D space.
 If we can have a 2D domain for the function, then restrict the domain, the limit would be easier to work with.

 #example[